 7914 LAKE LILAC.
 SYRINGA.

-A deciduous shrub grown for its white-purple flowers and fragrance.
+A deciduous shrub grown for its white-purple flowers

 20 seeds $1.95